Penwith · TR19

 Why Porthcurno is its own job.

 Conservation Area covers the village and the telegraph station heritage area; AONB and Heritage Coast across the parish.
 Cliff exposure and views from the South West Coast Path are weighed in every application.
 For renovation specifically, parts of Porthcurno sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Porthcurno drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Porthcurno project as a TR19-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Porthcurno job runs as a TR19-specific piece of work — local policy, local fabric, local builders.
+Most of our renovation work in Porthcurno lands on former telegraph-era houses, with detailing that has to nod to the wider St Buryan streetscape.

 Planning note